jwsephdev/Vue-ToDo-List/README.md

-a todo list made with vue and tailwind
+a todo list made with vue

+uses localStorage to save data